jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### When is it a test and when is it a contest?

 If the PCs are acting against the world or something that can't act back, it's a test.
-If the PCs are acting against an NPC or something else that can react to them, it's a contest.
+If the PCs are acting against another PC, an NPC, or something else that can react to them, it's a contest.

 ### Who rolls dice?

-If the GM doesn't want to roll dice, contests against NPCs are instead tests.
-In such a case, the PC rolling a miss or a hit- allows the NPC to act against the PC.
+If the GM doesn't want to roll dice, contests against NPCs are instead tests (usually requiring 1 hit, unless otherwise specified).
+In such a case, the possible consequences of a PC rolling a miss or a hit- allows the NPC to act against the PC.
+On the NPCs turn, the PC must roll a test to defend against the attack.

 ### Interpreting Rolls